 DEC Water Quality Improvement Program

-This presentation will cover the basics of the Water Quality Improvement Project (WQIP), which uses New York State Environmental Protection Funds for projects that reduce polluted runoff, improve water quality, repair/upgrade wastewater treatment facilities and restore habitat in New York’s waterbodies.
+This presentation covered the basics of the Water Quality Improvement Project (WQIP), which uses New York State Environmental Protection Funds for projects that reduce polluted runoff, improve water quality, repair/upgrade wastewater treatment facilities and restore habitat in New York’s waterbodies.

 EFC Integrated Solutions Grants